folio-org/mod-graphql/README.md

 ### `PROXY_OKAPI_URL`

 Required _only_ when [regenerating test tapes](doc/recording-tests.md).
 This is the URL of an Okapi instance which the yakbak library shoud proxy for, providing the Okapi service from which WSAPI tapes are made.

-### `LEGACY_RESOLVERS`

-**Deprecated**.
-When set to a true value (e.g. `1`), causes `mod-graphql` to use a hand-coded GraphQL schema and corresponding hand-coded resolvers, which were created in early development and are no longer used.
-These are retained for now as they enable us to run more tests than the auto-generated schema and resolvers yet allow, but will be removed in time.

 ### `GRAPHQL_OPTIONS`